voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

 .. note::

     Most installation issues can be fixed by upgrading some packages and then rerunning the FiftyOne install.

-    Try this first before reading on:
+So, try this first before reading on:

     .. code-block:: shell

         pip install --upgrade pip setuptools wheel
         pip install fiftyone

+.. _troubleshooting-pip:

 Python/pip incompatibilities
 ----------------------------